 In the mountains and foothills, including many of the coastal watersheds, the streams have seasonal flows and high-quality habitat.
 Downstream, the river systems have been engineered to protect homes and businesses from flooding and to provide for water conservation.
-In Los Angeles County, wetland losses exceed 95 percent.
+In Los Angeles County, nearly all aquatic habitat area that was present prior to European settlement has been developed or severely diminished in habitat value.
 Despite their altered state, these urbanized channels still serve as habitat for wildlife.